CLOSE

 This reflects the reliability of your score based on the number of data sources available for this career and how closely those sources agree on the outlook.
 A higher confidence means more consistent evidence from labor experts and AI models.

-The career of a physicist is labeled as "Evolving" because AI is increasingly used to handle routine tasks like data analysis, which speeds up research processes.
-While AI can help with complex calculations and finding patterns, human physicists are still essential for interpreting results, designing experiments, and writing research papers.
+The career of a physicist is labeled as "Somewhat Resilient" because AI is starting to change how some tasks are done, particularly in data analysis and pattern recognition.
+While AI can greatly speed up these processes, human physicists are still crucial for designing experiments, interpreting results, and writing research papers—tasks that require creativity and deep understanding.

 Read full analysisLearn more about how you can thrive in this position